Spomky-Labs/jose/doc/object/jws.md

 ]);
 ```

-If you want to create a JWS with a detaceh payload, just set `true` as second argument
+If you want to create a JWS with a detached payload, just set `true` as second argument

 ```php
 use Jose\Factory\JWSFactory;